andreisuslov/api-testing-framework/README.md

 It provides us with **BDD syntax:** **given** (headers), **when** (endpoint, HTTP method type,  body),
 **then** (validate the response code and body).
-Using this library, we can perform automation of
+Using this library, we can perform automation of CRUD:

 `get`,